I. Welding Current

-The appropriate welding current is selected based on welding conditions such as plate thickness, welding position, welding speed, and material parameters.
-In reality, adjusting the current on a CO2 welding machine means adjusting the wire feed speed.
+The selection of appropriate welding current is critical in CO2 welding and is determined by various welding parameters, including plate thickness, welding position, welding speed, and material properties.
+In CO2 welding machines, adjusting the current effectively means modifying the wire feed speed, highlighting the intricate relationship between these two parameters.

-Arc Voltage = Output Voltage – Voltage Loss
+Arc Voltage = Output Voltage – Voltage Drop

 Welding Current Cable Length | 100A | 200A | 300A | 400A | 500A |